Peder Tonning

 Peder Tonning (14 January 1782 – 3 May 1839) was a Norwegian politician.

 He was the son of the wealthy merchant Ole Tonning in Stryn, but moved to Aalesund.
-When local government was introduced in Norway in 1837, Tonning became the first mayor of the city.
+When local government was introduced in Norway in 1837 (the formannskapsdistrikt law), Tonning became the first mayor of Aalesund.

-He was elected to the Norwegian Parliament in 1814 and 1830, representing the constituency of Romsdals Amt (today named Møre og Romsdal).
+He was elected to the Norwegian Parliament in 1814 and 1830, representing the constituency of Romsdals Amt.
 He was also a deputy representative in 1821.
 He worked as postmaster.